smithy-lang/smithy/designs/default-zero-value.md

 ## Updates

+* 2022-06-8
+  * Remove default zero values from structures.
+Assigning zero values to structures adds complexity to serializers that try to omit members set to their zero values (they would have needed to recursively inspect structure member values or generate some kind of "isZeroValue" flag).
+    Rather than add default zero values to structures to aid in migrating required structures to default structures, services can choose to apply the `@clientOptional` trait to the member to ensure that clients generate the member as optional, and the service reserves the right to remove the `@required` trait in the future.
+  * Rename `@nullable` to `@clientOptional`. `@nullable` caused confusion;
+    some assumed it meant that a member accepts explicit null values when it actually is just intended to make clients generate the member as optional.
 * 2022-05-04
   * Move `aws.api#clientOptional` to `smithy.api#nullable`.
 In order
     for diff tools to understand backward compatible changes, this trait has to